antca/antca.github.io/public/projects/webgl-en.md

 ### Brick

 A little demo made with Phase whose initially was a brick-breaker ...
-But not at the end. :D
+But it's not about bricks anymore. :D

 There are no enemies, not real goal.
-We can only move, shoot and wrap from one side to the other.
+We can only move, shoot and wrap from one side of the screen to the other.
 Finally I find Phaser quite enjoyable to work with, even if we can feel sometime the limited freedom.

 ![Brick](https://github.com/Apoxx/Brick/raw/master/screenshot.png)